 We seek to instill this philosophy within our students by developing the skills and knowledge foundational to understanding ourselves and our world.
 For this development to occur, the Division provides an intimate, multicultural environment where students read widely, analyze arguments, and learn to express themselves with clarity and force in both speaking and writing.
 In all these, we emphasize the importance of critical analysis for professional success and graduate studies but also for productive contribution to the social, political, and economic strengths of our communities.

-Our faculty actively engage their professions, publishing, presenting at conferences, and serving as advisors to over a hundred majors and minors.
+Our faculty actively engage their professions by publishing, presenting at conferences, and serving as advisors to over a hundred majors and minors.
 Their specialties align with the University’s focus on preparing our students to be positive contributors to both our regional and global communities.
-They range from traditional British and American Literature to frontline Pacific Island Literatures, Comparative, and Environmental Literature.
+They range from traditional British and American Literature to frontline Pacific Island Literatures, and Comparative, and Environmental Literature.

 The Major Offerings

-The Division provides three majors for the students in our programs.
-The English Major offers two emphases: Literature or Language and two minors: an English Minor and a Writing Minor.
-For those planning on teaching, we have two teaching-linked majors, the English for Education Major and the English and ESL Major.
+The Division provides three majors for students in our programs.
+The English Major offers two emphases: Literature or Language; and two minors: an English Minor and a Writing Minor.
+For those planning on teaching, we have two teaching-linked majors: the English for Education Major and the English and ESL Major.